 Welcome!
 I am a Lecturer (Assistant Professor) in the Department of Government at the University of Essex.
 My research interests lie at the intersection of comparative politics and political economy.
 More specifically, I use both formal theory and quantitative methods to study political institutions, electoral competition, gender and politics, and party strategy in developing countries, with a focus on Latin America.
 My work has been published in the American Political Science Review, Legislative Studies Quarterly, and Party Politics.

+Previously, I held appointments at the University of New Mexico and New York University Abu Dhabi.
 I received my PhD in political science from the University of Rochester in 2018.
-I also hold a B.A. in political science from the Instituto Tecnológico Autónomo de México (ITAM) in my hometown, Mexico City.
+I also hold a BA in political science from the Instituto Tecnológico Autónomo de México (ITAM) in my hometown, Mexico City.
 For additional information, please feel free to download a copy of my CV or to contact me.